PRS-Organization/prs-delivery/README.md

 ```
 4. Download the Unity executable file (for Ubuntu, Windows, and Mac) from [PRS executable program](https://huggingface.co/datasets/xzq1999/prs-env/tree/main).
 If you are using the macOS or Windows version, you need to modify some of the environment data paths in ```StreamingAssets``` folder and executable application paths.

-5. Extract the `prs_unity_demo.rar` file into the project folder:
+5. Extract the `PRS_Ubuntu_x.x.x.zip` file into the `unity` folder:
 ```
 unzip PRS_Ubuntu_0.3.0.zip
 ```
-Note: This should create a `unity` folder.
-Give it necessary permissions:
+Note that the contents after unzipping should be placed in `unity` folder, and give `unity` folder file permissions:
 ```
 sudo chmod 777 -R unity
 ```